Updated: Feb 25

 (CA) etc.) There is no other secure communications provider that has this type of

-defense.
+defence.
 This makes cellular network tracking not possible.

 Speaking with other SecureCrypt users guarantees you complete privacy.
 With

-can access your location, and nobody can intercept any messages or calls, ever.
+Self-Destructing Messages, and nobody can intercept any messages or calls, ever.

 If you lived in one of the cities the dataset covers and use apps